Cluster munition: Russian invasion of Ukraine, 2022

 On 6 July 2023, US president Joe Biden approved the provision of DPICM cluster munitions to Ukraine to help Ukrainian forces with the ongoing counteroffensive to liberate Russian-occupied southeastern Ukraine, bypassing US law prohibiting the transfer of cluster munitions with a failure rate greater than one percent.
-The weapon system could be used in both HIMARS and 155 mm shell projectiles.
+The weapon system could be used in both HIMARS and 155 mm shells.
 Defense Department official Laura Cooper said that the munitions "would be useful, especially against dug-in Russian positions on the battlefield."
 According to the Pentagon, Ukraine will receive an "improved" version of cluster munitions with a failure rate of about 2 percent, while the Russian cluster bombs fail at 40 percent or more.
-However, according to a report prepared for Congress, experts in cleanup operations "have frequently reported failure rates of 10% to 30%."
+However, according to a report prepared for Congress, experts in cleanup operations "frequently reported failure rates of 10% to 30%."
 The failure rate of cluster munitions used by Ukraine is reportedly as high as 20 percent.
 Paul Hannon, of the Cluster Munition Coalition (CMC), said the Biden administration's decision will "contribute to the terrible casualties being suffered by Ukrainian civilians both immediately and for years to come".

-On 10 July, Cambodian Prime Minister Hun Sen warned Ukraine of using cluster munitions on Twitter writing: "It would be the greatest danger for Ukrainians for many years or up to a hundred years if cluster bombs are used in Russian-occupied areas in the territory of Ukraine," Sen further cited his country's "painful experience" from the Vietnam War that has killed or maimed tens of thousands of Cambodians.
+On 10 July, Cambodian Prime Minister Hun Sen warned Ukraine of using cluster munitions on Twitter writing: "It would be the greatest danger for Ukrainians for many years or up to a hundred years if cluster bombs are used in Russian-occupied areas in the territory of Ukraine".
+Sen cited his country's "painful experience" from the Vietnam War that has killed or maimed tens of thousands of Cambodians.

-On the same day, the Royal United Services Institute (RUSI) released a study citing the use of cluster munitions from the Vietnam War.
-United States Army studies from that war showed that it takes approximately 13.6 high explosive shells for each enemy soldier killed.
-A shell firing DPICMs relied on average only 1.7 shells to kill an enemy soldier.
-RUSI used an example of a trench, a direct hit by a high explosive round will spread shrapnel "within line of sight of the point of detonation".
-This also reduces the wear and tear on the barrels of 155 mm artillery weapons systems.

 On 16 July 2023, Russian President Vladimir Putin claimed that Russia had "sufficient stockpiles" of its own cluster munitions and threatened to take "reciprocal action" if Ukraine used US-supplied cluster munitions against Russian forces in Ukraine.